-Earthmoving equipment or heavy equipment refers to a select set of large construction vehicles used to move soil, rock and other heavy objects.
+Earthmoving equipment or heavy equipment refers to a set of large construction vehicles used to move soil, rock and other heavy objects.
 Due to the large nature of this equipment, when accidents occur they are often tragic.
 While OSHA does not have a specific regulation for each piece of equipment, the federal organization requires you to train your employees on the hazards of equipment, proper usage and more.
-This training must be provided to both the workers using the equipment and anyone else who may come into contact with the equipment.
+This earthmoving safety trainingmust be provided to both the workers using the equipment and anyone else who may come into contact with the equipment.

 How Training Reduces Accidents

-While the blow of a workplace injury would be crippling to many companies, safety-training programs are proven to drastically reduce the risk of injury and increase workplace productivity.
+While the consequence of a workplace injury would be crippling to many companies, safety-training programs are proven to drastically reduce the risk of injury and increase workplace productivity.
 Through independent studies, OSHA has confirmed employers who have in place a safety and health training program experience a 52 percent lower rate of “injury with days away” than employers without a program.
+A second study of private industry employers by OSHA found even more benefits to a safety-training program.

 A second study of private industry employers by OSHA found even more benefits to a safety-training program.